Read-The-Question/rtq-review/README.md

   sole review consumer of copied paper assets until it is explicitly retired.
 - [`apps/review-web`](apps/review-web) is the maintained Next.js application
   for reviewing generated paper Markdown and submitting review actions.
+- [`apps/review-tag-web`](apps/review-tag-web) is the maintained Next.js
+  application for reviewing and editing tags directly in canonical paper TOML.

-The tag reviewer, question viewer, and review API will move into this workspace in separate migrations.
+The question viewer and review API will move into this workspace in separate migrations.

 ## Setup